For reviewers

 Editor will send an acknowledgment to the reviewer by email once he/she has read the review.

-A record of your reviews is kept in the system, so editors can see -- and appreciate -- how many reviews you've done for the journal at all times.
+A record of your reviews is kept in the system, so editors can see - and appreciate - how many reviews you've done for the journal at all times.

 How to write your report

-Complete the all review questions in the report form.
+Complete all review questions in the report form.
 If you think it is necessary, make suggestions as to how the author can improve clarity, succinctness, and the overall quality of presentation.
 In case that the reviewer suggest publication under certain conditions, it is expected from the reviewer to make suggestions regarding the necessary changes (shortening of the manuscript, revision or omission of certain parts) that can be given through the evaluation report or in the text of the paper (track changes).
 In case that the reviewer suggests the rejection of the paper (negative review) it is expected that the reviewer thoroughly elaborates why the paper is not suitable for publication.

 Try to see if the article fits the scope of the journal, whether the article is original, if the research helps to expand of further research in this subject area, would the paper be of interest to the readership of the journal.
 If on some of these question you find answer No, consider recommending that the author submits the paper in some related journal.
 Also, look if the article is written in Standard English language, is there an abstract, as well as a concluding section.